 It is not bad and illegal to be a market maker broker.
-What is bad (or maybe illegal depend on who writes the rules) is trying to make the traders lose.
-Market maker brokers can make a decent amount of money because more than 95% of the traders lose on their own without having to make them lose.
+What is bad (or maybe illegal depend on who writes the rules) is to try to make the traders lose.
+Market maker brokers can make a huge amount of money because more than 95% of the traders lose on their own without having to make them lose.
 They even lose with the demo accounts too.
 However, the problem comes when market maker brokers get greedy and try to make more money within a shorter time.
 So they manipulate all traders’ positions, no matter if they are winning or losing traders.
 Of course, they do their best to stop the winning traders and make them close their account and leave.

 You are following us on LuckScout to become profitable Forex traders.
 Many of you have become profitable demo traders already as per the program you are following on LuckScout (read this).
-However, you are worried about the broker you will want to open your live account with, when you were ready to.
+However, you are worried about the broker you will open your live account with, when you are ready to.
 Unfortunately, we don’t refer anybody to any broker.
 Brokers email us on a daily basis and send tempting offers to refer LuckScout users to them to open live accounts, but we don’t even bother to answer them.

 The reason is that past performance is not a guarantee of future results.
 Even if a broker has been doing good for years, they can change overnight and start cheating their clients, and we will be accused as the referrer too.
 So, although it makes a lot of money, we prefer not to enter such a game at all.
 However, still we can educate people to enable them to distinguish between bad (market maker) and good (true ecn/stp) brokers, so they can easily choose a good broker to open their live accounts with, when they are ready to.